M. Adam Howard

 |ED213 A||Schools and Society|

-Professor Howard has published numerous articles and papers on social class issues in education with a particular focus on privilege and elite education.
+Professor Howard's research explores social class issues in education with a particular focus on privilege and elite education.
 He is co-editor (with Ruben Gaztambide-Fernandez) of Educating Elites: Class Privilege and Educational Advantage and (with Patricia Linn and Eric Miller) Handbook for Research in Cooperative Education and Internships.
 He is author of Learning Privilege: Lessons of Power and Identity in Affluent Schooling and co-author (with 23 current and former Colby students) of Negotiating Privilege and Identity in Educational Contexts.

 Professor Howard's research primarily focuses on the relationship between identity development and advantages in order to form better understandings of how privilege works.
 He frequently engages his students in participatory action research projects to explore how privilege is reinforced by and through the daily practices of privileged individuals and the structures, policies and practices of their educational institutions.